 I am living for the house I have now and the house I will have, my town and any other place that may become home, be it for a day or till death separates me from it.
 I am living for the chance to travel to Iceland and Australia and wherever else English is spoken because that language bespeaks of home.
 I am living for the country we have now—this land that so many still want to come to.

 I am living for the America that will prevail no matter who is in office.

-I am living for the right of Americans to separate the powers of the news media from their minds and make up their own, to live the lives they want–not for their children but for themselves, to work the jobs they need to so that someday, they can work the jobs they want.
+I am living for the right of Americans to separate the powers of the news media from their minds so they can make up their own and live the lives they want—not for their children but for themselves, to work the jobs they need to so that someday, they can work the jobs they want.

-I am living for the right of Americans to be left alone.
+I am living for the right of every American to be left alone.

 I am living for the freedom we have to eat, drink, and wear whatever we want, to worship or not to worship, to enjoy that freedom we had before and after 9/11.
 I am living for my faith in an unfair God—unfair because He freely gives us what we could never hope to earn—a life of second and third and seventy times seven chances.
 I am living for the continuous and fruitless pursuit of the balance between freedom and equality, and for my belief that even when things happen for a bad reason, we can find meaning in what happens and make something good come of it.